gravitational/gravity/docs/6.x/pack.md

 ## Getting the Tools

-Any Linux machine can be used to package Kubernetes applications into a cluster image.
+Any Linux machine can be used to package a Kubernetes applications into a Cluster Image.
 To get started, you need to [download Gravity](https://gravitational.com/gravity/download/releases/).

 !!! tip "Gravity Versions":
-    For new users who are just exploring Gravity, we recommend the latest "pre-release" build, in this case make sure to select "Show pre-releases" selector.
+    For new users who are just exploring Gravity, we recommend the latest "pre-release" build.
+Make sure to select "Show pre-releases" selector.
 Production users must use the latest stable release.

-To create a cluster image, you will be using `tele`, the Gravity build tool.
+To create a Cluster Image, you will be using `tele`, the Gravity build tool.
 Below is the list of `tele` commands:

 | Command        | Description |
 |----------------|-------------|
-| `tele build`   | Builds a new cluster image.
+| `tele build`   | Builds a new Cluster Image.
-| `tele push`    | Pushes a cluster image to an image repository called Gravity Hub (enterprise version only).
+| `tele push`    | Pushes a Cluster Image to an image repository called Gravity Hub (enterprise version only).
-| `tele pull`    | Downloads a cluster image from a Gravity Hub.
+| `tele pull`    | Downloads a Cluster Image from a Gravity Hub.
 | `tele ls`      | Lists all available cluster images.

 ## Building a Cluster Image

-Gravity can package any Kubernetes application(s) along with all their dependencies into a dependency-free, self-deploying tarball file called a "cluster image".
-The resulting `.tar` file is usually quite large, but compressing it does not yield tangible results because the tarball itself is mostly composed of container images that are already compressed.

-Before creating a cluster image, you must create a _image manifest_ file.
-A _image manifest_ uses YAML file format to describe the image build and installation process and the system requirements for the cluster.
-See [Image Manifest](/pack/#image-manifest) section below for more details.
+Before creating a Cluster Image, you must create an _Image Manifest_ file.
+An Image Manifest uses the YAML file format to describe the image build and installation process and the system requirements for the Cluster.
+See the [Image Manifest](/pack/#image-manifest) section below for more details.

-After a _image manifest_ is complete, execute `tele build` command to build a cluster image from it.
+After an Image Manifest is created, execute the `tele build` command to build a Cluster Image.

 ```bsh
 tele build [options] [cluster-manifest.yaml]